-Common distributions for extreme value statistical modeling of coastal storm surges include generalized extreme value (GEV) models (e.g., Grinsted et al., 2013; Karamouz et al., 2017; Wong and Keller, 2017) and a hybrid Poisson process/generalized Pareto distribution (PP/GPD) models (e.g., Arns et al., 2013; Buchanan et al., 2017; Bulteau et al., 2015; Cid et al., 2016; Hunter et al., 2017; Marcos et al., 2015; Tebaldi et al., 2012; Wahl et al., 2017; Wong et al., 2018).
+Common extreme value distributions for modeling coastal storm surges include generalized extreme value (GEV) models (e.g., Grinsted et al., 2013; Karamouz et al., 2017; Wong and Keller, 2017) and a hybrid Poisson process/generalized Pareto distribution (PP/GPD) models (e.g., Arns et al., 2013; Buchanan et al., 2017; Bulteau et al., 2015; Cid et al., 2016; Hunter et al., 2017; Marcos et al., 2015; Tebaldi et al., 2012; Wahl et al., 2017; Wong et al., 2018).
 Approaches based on the joint probability method (for example) are another alternative to analyze extreme sea levels, although the focus of the present study is restricted to extreme value distributions (Haigh et al., 2010b; McMillan et al., 2011; Pugh and Vassie, 1978; Tawn and Vassie, 1989).
-In the limit of large sample sizes, the GEV distribution is the limiting distribution of a sequence of block maxima of population samples (Coles, 2001).
-Depending on block sizes (e.g., annual or monthly), this approach places strict limitations on the available data.
+The GEV distribution is the limiting distribution of a convergent sequence of independent and identically-distributed sample maxima (Coles, 2001).
+In extreme sea level analyses, data are frequently binned into sample blocks and a GEV distribution is assumed as the distribution of the appropriately detrended and processed sample block maxima (where this processing serves to achieve independent and identically-distributed sample block maxima).
+Depending on block sizes (typically annual or monthly), this approach may lead to a rather limited set of data for analysis.
 By contrast, the PP/GPD modeling approach can yield a richer set of data by making use of all extreme sea level events above a specified threshold (e.g., Arns et al., 2013; Knighton et al., 2017).
-Additionally, previous studies have demonstrated the difficulties in making robust modeling choices using a GEV/block maxima approach (Ceres et al., 2017; Lee et al., 2017).
+Additionally, previous studies have demonstrated the difficulties in making robust modelling and processing choices using a GEV/block maxima approach (Ceres et al., 2017; Lee et al., 2017).
 These relative strengths/weaknesses of the GEV versus PP/GPD approaches motivate the present study to focus on constraining uncertainties within the PP/GPD model.

 Recent work has demonstrated the importance of accounting for nonstationarity in extreme sea levels (Vousdoukas et al., 2018; Wong et al., 2018).
 To address the question of how the distribution of extreme sea levels is changing over time, many previous studies have employed nonstationary statistical models for storm surge return levels.
 The typical approach is to fit a spatiotemporal statistical model (e.g., Menéndez and Woodworth, 2010) or to allow some climate index or variable to serve as a covariate that modulates the statistical model parameters (e.g., Ceres et al., 2017; Cid et al., 2016; Grinsted et al., 2013; Haigh et al., 2010a; Lee et al., 2017; Wong et al., 2018).
 The present study follows and expands upon the modeling approach of Wong et al. (2018) by incorporating nonstationarity into the PP/GPD statistical model, and providing a comparison of the projected return levels and a quantification of model goodness-of-fit under varying degrees of nonstationarity.

 Relatively few studies, however, have examined the use of multiple covariates or compared the use of several candidate covariates for a particular model application (Grinsted et al., 2013).
 The present study tackles this issue by considering several potential covariates for extreme value models that have been used previously: global mean surface temperature (Ceres et al., 2017; Grinsted et al., 2013; Lee et al., 2017), global mean sea level (Arns et al., 2013; Vousdoukas et al., 2018), North Atlantic oscillation (NAO) index (Haigh et al., 2010a; Wong et al., 2018) and time (i.e., a linear change) (Grinsted et al., 2013).
-To avoid potential representation uncertainties as much as possible, the attention of the present study is restricted to the Sewell’s Point tide gauge site in Norfolk, Virginia, USA (NOAA, 2017b), which is within the region of study of Grinsted et al. (2013).
+To avoid potential representation uncertainties as much as possible, the attention of the present study is restricted to the Sewells Point tide gauge site in Norfolk, Virginia, USA (NOAA, 2017b), which is within the region of study of Grinsted et al. (2013).